ignaciobrizuela/megachess/README.md

 _This is a challenge for EDA Talen Show, **EventBrite**._
 The task is to build an AI which can play **Megachess**.

-This is the Garli Kasparov _reload_ (2.1).
+This is the Garli Kasparov _reload_ (2.1) bot.
 This bot is the strongest of all my bots so far.
-It finished in 5th place.
+It finished in 3rd place.

 ![kasparov](https://user-images.githubusercontent.com/40641262/101368802-56533980-3886-11eb-85b7-32c5a50994d4.jpg)